bevchou/basic-electron-react-boilerplate/README.md

+# Changes from original

+## Done
+- Use React Hooks
+- Use SCSS
+- Use custom index.html

+## To add if needed in the future
+- Add react-router-dom

 # Modern and Minimal Electron + React Starter Kit
 _Electron, React, Webpack -- Modern and up-to-date, with a handful of quality of life features included_